-Real estate is a subfield of the department of business that studies reproperty and land use affairs.
+Real estate is a subfield of the department of Business that studies real property and land use affairs.
 It explores the principles, practices, finances, economics, laws, regulations, appraisal and valuation, management, escrow, title, insurance, sales, marketing, development, ownership, contracts, ethics, and brokerage of structures and land.

-Certificate of Achievement: Real Estate
+- California Bureau of Real Estate